-Now, the “vision continues with the same setting presented in ch.
-4 and 5” when John was invited by Jesus to “behold, a door . . . opened in heaven” to show him “things which must be hereafter” in Revelation 4:1 during the last period of Christian church history, the church in Laodicea.
+Now, the “vision continues with the same setting presented in chs.
+4 and 5” when John was invited by Jesus to “behold, a door . . . opened in heaven” to show him “things which must be hereafter” (Revelation 4:1).

-Jesus, God the Son, had just come to “him that sat on the throne” in the heavenly sanctuary and had taken “the book out of the Father’s right hand” according to Revelation 5:1, 7 that was “sealed with seven seals.”
-We can put a date on it: Oct.22, 1844.
+Jesus, God the Son, had just come to “him that sat on the throne” in the heavenly sanctuary and had taken “the book out of the Father’s right hand” that was “sealed with seven seals” (Revelation 5:1, 7).
+We can put a date on it: October 22, 1844.

-Many Adventists scholars suggest Revelation 4 and 5 are concerned with “the enthronement of Christ that took place at Pentecost” in 31 A.D.
-1813 years earlier in the context of the church of Ephesus.
-However, as we noted in Revelation 3:21, the scenario of chapters 4 and 5 begins after Jesus said “I . . . am [already] set down with my Father in his throne” and is clearly in context with the church of Laodicea.
+Many Adventist scholars suggest Revelation 4 and 5 are concerned with “the enthronement of Christ that took place at Pentecost” in 31 A.D.
+1,813 years earlier in the context of the church of Ephesus.
+However, as we noted in Revelation 3:21, the scenario of chapters 4 and 5 begins after Jesus said “I . . . am [already] set down with my Father in his throne” that is clearly in context with the church of Laodicea.